samuelmbp/CV/README.md

 #### Stock Coordinator & Team Leader | Harrods Clinique (for Estée Lauder)  | Dec 2017 — Jan 2022

- - Managed a team of twelve staff across six locations including Harrods, John Lewis Oxford Street and Peter Jones.
+ - Managed a team of twelve staff across six locations including Harrods, John Lewis Oxford Street and Peter Jones
- - Created and maintained a stock control system to maintain a stock accuracy of 96%.
+ - Created and maintained a stock control system to maintain a stock accuracy of 96%
- - Oversaw visual merchandising according to Head Office layout requirements.
+ - Oversaw visual merchandising according to Head Office layout requirements
- - Maintaining high levels of stock organisation to track product and ensure all staff could allocate stock quickly and efficiently.
+ - Maintaining high levels of stock organisation to track product and ensure all staff could allocate stock quickly and efficiently
  - Building relationships with organisational buyers
--  Sales and customer service when required to provide high-end customer experience.
+-  Sales and customer service when required to provide high-end customer experience

 #### Customer Service | ASDA | SEP 2016 — DEC 2017